 Although the netting material is tough, it cannot always resist destructive wave action [29 June 2019].

 A bag may fail altogether [22 October 2018].

 Additional bags stored within the compound at the wastewater treatment works [20 May 2020].

-Spring 2020 saw the start of a £26m scheme to build a new Withernsea wastewater treatment works inland.
-The picture shows material excavated by the digging of a trench in readiness for a new outfall pipe (towed by tug across the North Sea from Norway) [20 June 2020].
+Spring 2020 saw the start of a £26m scheme to build a new Withernsea wastewater treatment works inland (see announcement and case study, also completion).
+The picture shows material excavated by the digging of a trench in readiness for a new outfall pipe, which was towed by tug across the North Sea from Norway [20 June 2020].

 Excavated clay sits alongside the route of the existing outfall [20 June 2020].